vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 The value of this parameter, if specified, MUST contain a positive integer, where the value "1" represents the highest priority, and subsequent values like "2", "3", and so on, indicate progressively lower priorities.

-In the case that this parameter is not specified, the entry will be considered to have a lower priority than all entries which specify any priority.
+In the case that this parameter is not specified or contains the value "0", the entry will be considered to have a lower priority than all entries which specify any priority.

 ## Examples